 What Are Other Safety Measures in Germany?

 - All travelers and residents should wear face masks.
 Most importantly when taking public transport or indoor public places.

 - Everyone should practice social distancing at all times.

-With this, all travelers should expect lots of spread out dining tables, hand-washing stations, barriers, and sanitizing protocols throughout their visit.
+Travelers can expect lots of spread-out dining tables, hand-washing stations, barriers, and sanitizing protocols throughout their visit to Germany.

 What’s Open in Germany?